rust-lang/rfcs/text/0000-typed-context-injection.md

 [motivation]: #motivation

-Barring interior mutability, Rust's object graph is tree shaped and forbits objects in the tree from creating references to ancestors, references to indirect descendants, and references to siblings.
+Barring interior mutability, Rust's object graph is tree shaped and forbids objects in the tree from creating references to ancestors, references to indirect descendants, and references to siblings.

 In practice, this means two things: